itsjafah/budgeit_frontend/README.md

 ## Libraries

 Built using create-react-app.
 Redux is used for file structure and state management.
-Utilized React Router to handle naviation and components.
+Utilized React Router to handle navigation and components.
 Used open source Chart.js for simple display of user's budget.

 ## Installation